MTR Hong Kong: in town flight check-in

 As the Airport Express line makes one of two intermediary stops at “Kowloon” station, the same check-in policy also applies at Kowloon station if you’re staying on the north or mainland side of Hong Kong harbour.

-I made the photos above on 18 June 2012.
-Acknowledgements go to Amos Struck who recommended I write this post which naturally appears on Fotoeins Fotopress at fotoeins.com.
+I made the photos above on 18 June 2012 during my year-long RTW.
+Acknowledgements go to Amos Struck who recommended writing about this.
+This post appears at fotoeins DOT com as http://wp.me/p1BIdT-26m.